September is Pain Awareness Month: Understanding and Compassion for Those Living With Chronic Pain

-It’s important to understand the difference between acute and chronic pain.
+It’s essential to understand the difference between acute and chronic pain.

-Acute pain is generally the result of a clearly identifiable problem, such as an injury, and usually goes away as a person heals.
+Acute pain is generally the result of an identifiable problem, such as an injury, and usually goes away as a person heals.

-Acute pain almost always appears suddenly because of a trauma and then disappears after healing.
+Acute pain almost always appears suddenly because of trauma and then disappears after healing.

 Chronic pain, however, can last for weeks, months, or even years and is the result of an underlying issue, such as disease or past physical injury.

-Living with chronic pain can be debilitating, though there are tools that anyone dealing with these problems, as well as their loved ones, friends and colleagues, should know about and employ.
+Living with chronic pain can be debilitating, though there are tools that anyone dealing with these problems and their loved ones, friends, and colleagues should know about and employ.
 These can include some of the following:

 - Avoid self-medicating the symptoms of pain with illicit drugs and alcohol as these will only create more problems over time

-- Acknowledge the toll that chronic pain has on mental health and, if needed, seek treatment for depression, anxiety or other issues by a therapist familiar in treating patients struggling with pain
+- Acknowledge the toll that chronic pain has on mental health and, if needed, seek treatment for depression, anxiety, or other issues by a therapist familiar with treating patients struggling with pain

 - Embrace holistic approaches, like mindful meditation and relaxation techniques, that are proven to lessen chronic pain

-- Acupuncture has shown to be an effective way for treating pain
+- Acupuncture has shown to be an effective way of treating pain

 What are the Consequences of Treating Pain With Medication?